-Chinese language identity from commercial signs in business areas in Thai Chinese communities: a case study of Prasarnmaitri Road, Suren Road, and Chatchai Road, Sop Tui Subdistrict, Mueang District, Lampang Province
+Chinese Language Identity from shop signs in Thai-Chinese communities business areas: A case study of Prasarnmaitri Road, Suren Road, and Chatchai Road, Sop Tui Subdistrict, Mueang District, Lampang Province

 Main Article Content